haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 traditional energetics and shape complementarity.
 Moreover, the intimate coupling with CNS endows HADDOCK with the ability to actually produce models of sufficient quality to be archived in the Protein Data Bank.

-A central aspect to HADDOCK is the definition of Ambiguous Interaction Restraints or AIRs.
+A central aspect to HADDOCK is the definition of Ambiguous Interaction Restraints or AIRs (see [https://www.bonvinlab.org/haddock3-user-manual/intro_restraints.html](https://www.bonvinlab.org/haddock3-user-manual/intro_restraints.html#ambiguous-distance-restraints)).
 These allow the translation of raw data such as NMR chemical shift perturbation or mutagenesis experiments into distance restraints that are incorporated in the energy function used in the calculations.
 AIRs are defined through a list of residues that fall under two categories: active and passive.
 Generally, active residues are those